 Reseller Red Flags

-• Recommends one specific platform immediately - sometimes before understanding your needs
+- Recommends one specific platform immediately, sometimes before they understand your needs

 The financial incentive difference is significant.
 Resellers earn 20 to 40% margins on hardware sales and often receive recurring commissions on software subscriptions.
 That means a reseller "recommending" a $100,000 hardware package may be earning $20,000 to $40,000 from that recommendation.
 A real consultant charges a flat fee for their advice and has no financial stake in which products you buy.